High Point Ireland

 If you're posting photos or videos from a recently-visited Irish mountain summit or High Point, we are more than happy to help you reach a bigger audience of like-minded Sport Hillwalkers.
 Here's how we do it.

-We check for new notifications on Twitter, Facebook and Instagram.
+We check for new notifications on Twitter, Threads, Facebook and Instagram.
 If we find posts which are relevant to our specialist topic and are positive in tone, we will generally give them likes.
 We aim to share as many of these as possible on the @hipointireland feeds each time we visit our social media channels.
 If we have anything to add, we will do so in the comments.

 In order to interact with your social media posts, we need to be able to find them first.
 This is where you can help.
-The easiest way to bring your posts to our attention on Twitter, Facebook and Instagram is by tagging them @hipointireland.
+The easiest way to bring your posts to our attention on Twitter, Threads, Facebook and Instagram is by tagging them @hipointireland.
 Each time you do this, we will usually (but not always) receive a notification.

 Please note that a share on our feed is not guaranteed even if it is tagged.
 We want our feeds to be as diverse as possible in terms of the whos and the wheres.
 For this reason, we prefer not to have multiple posts by the same poster appearing consecutively in our feeds.
 This should also bring about some diversity in the places being featured.